TOPIC: What Is The Best Triathlete Training Workout?

 A good video on freestyle form can be found here.
 Keep in mind that your legs are typically big muscles and use a lot of oxygen without providing an appreciable amount of forward thrust, so it would be wise to learn your own body's balance for leg work in freestyle.

 After you are done perfecting your stroke, it is time to start training in the water.
 Knowing what length of triathlon you will be competing in will be key here.
-Some triathlons can have a swimming phase of a few hundred meters, while some will be over two miles.
+Some triathlons can have a swimming phase of a few hundred meters, while some will be more than two miles.
 So knowing what you're training for will dictate how you will train, so that is key.

 Generally, a good swimming workout will involve sprints as well as slower swims.
 An example would be the following: